Analytics and central reporting for Azure Information Protection (public preview)

 Configure a Log Analytics workspace for the reports

 If you haven't already done so, open a new browser window and sign in to the Azure portal with an account that has the permissions required for Azure Information Protection analytics.
-Then navigate to the Azure Information Protection blade.
+Then navigate to the Azure Information Protection pane.

 Locate the Manage menu options, and select Configure analytics (Preview).